SupaxInc/data-structure-and-algorithms/README.md

         - **At `[1,2]`, we face a decision with the second `2`, which is a duplicate.**
             - Including the second **`2`** moves us to **`[1,2,2]`**.
 This is allowed because we included the first **`2`**.
             - Not including the second **`2`** keeps us at **`[1,2]`**.
+                - [1, 2] would be a duplicate so we need to prune the search here so its not included.

     **Unique Uses:**